 Don’t Forget to Pin this Post!

-- 1 Container Ultra-filtered or Ultra Pasteurized Milk, divided (do NOT substitute- I have had success using Fairlife that comes in 52 oz containers, as well as the Costco Kirkland Organic Lactose Free 2% Reduced Fat Milk that is Ultra Pasteurized)
+- 1 container ultra-filtered or ultra pasteurized milk divided (Do NOT substitute.
+I have had success using Fairlife milk that comes in 52 oz containers, as well as the Costco Kirkland Organic Lactose Free 2% Reduced Fat Milk that is ultra pasteurized.)

-- 2 Tablespoons Yogurt, with live active cultures (I used Chobani plain/Chobani Flavored/Nancy's Organic.
-Just look on the side of the container and look for "contains live active cultures.")
+- 2 tablespoons yogurt with live active cultures (I have successfully used Chobani plain, Chobani flavored, Nancy's Organic, and Fage 2%.
+Just look on the side of the container for "contains live active cultures.")

 - Instant Pot with Yogurt function

-- Combine 1/2 C. milk with the yogurt starter completely to dissolve.
+- Whisk 1/2 milk with the yogurt starter to completely dissolve.

-- Add sweetened condensed milk, if using, to the Instant Pot with 1 c. milk and whisk in completely to dissolve.
+- Add sweetened condensed milk, if using, to the Instant Pot with 1 cup milk and whisk in completely to dissolve.

-- Add in the rest of the milk and starter/milk mixture.
+- Add in the rest of the milk to the starter/milk mixture.
 Whisk completely.

-- Lock the lid on (or use a glass lid, and don't worry about it being on sealing or not.
+- Lock the lid on (Or use a glass lid, and don't worry about sealing the lid or not.
 It does not matter!)

 - Press the Yogurt button and ensure that it is on the NORMAL setting, NOT LESS or MORE.
 Use the plus and minus buttons to select a time.
 7-10 hours is ideal.
 I do 8 hours for Fairlife milk and 10.5 hours for Costco 2% (it requires longer incubation or it will be watery).
 The longer you "incubate," or let it sit, the more tart it will be.
 Some people incubate up to 24 hours.
 The Instant Pot will start counting UP, not down like when pressure cooking.

-- After the 8-10 hours are up, take the liner out of the Instant Pot, cover with a lid/plastic wrap/foil, and refrigerate 8 hours, or overnight.
+- After the 8-10 hours are up, take the liner out of the Instant Pot and cover with a lid, or plastic wrap, or foil.
+Refrigerate 8 hours, or overnight.
 Do not stir or disturb.
 The consistency after incubation will be almost exactly the consistency after refrigeration, so if it is not set enough for you, continue incubation for another couple hours.

 - If you would like a super thick consistency like greek yogurt, use a yogurt strainer and strain to your desired consistency after chilling.

-- After refrigeration, you can mix it up and transfer to a large Tupperware container, or individual containers/mason jars.
+- After refrigeration, you can mix it up and transfer to a large storage container, individual containers, or mason jars.

 - Enjoy with your choice of sweetener, fruit, granola, etc.